verumsolum/orf_weather/fileLocations.md

 There are other files with usernames in the form _updates.**yyyymmddhhmmss**.backup.csv_, where the section in bold is replaced by a datetimestamp.

+### Internal git repository

+In order to update that file, `orfwx` contains functions which require a git repository to be checked out.

+That repository will be downloaded to `~/.orfwx/wxupdaterepo/`